YTread Logo

 toilet

 paper, all because people are hoarding.
-I never look at this scene outside a supermarket in the Mong Kok district of Hong Kong.
-Men with our knives robbed a delivery man of
+I never see this scene outside a supermarket In the Mong Kok district of Hong Kong, some men robbed a deliveryman with our knives of

 hundreds